Generic selectors

 Photo by Icon Sport

-Both Roma and Lazio made the stadium their home in 1953, while the Italian men’s national team has also used the stadium throughout the years for important qualification matches.
+In 1953, Roma and Lazio made the stadium their home, and the Italian men’s national team has also used it for important qualification matches throughout the years.

-The capacity of the stadium is 70,634 and is the host venue for the Coppa Italia final, the Italian football's major domestic cup.
+The stadium, which has a capacity of 70,634, is the host venue for the Coppa Italia final, Italian football's major domestic cup.

-Before being called the Stadio Olimpico, the stadium was named the Stadio del Cipressi and then the Stadio del Centomila until the 1960 Olympics, when it was given the name Stadio Olimpico.
+Before being called the Stadio Olimpico, the stadium was named the Stadio del Cipressi and then the Stadio del Centomila until the 1960 Olympics, when it was named Stadio Olimpico.

 The European Cup final has been hosted on three occasions at the stadium, with English sides playing in all three.
-The first was in 1977 which saw Liverpool lift the trophy after beating German side, Borussia Monchengladbach, 2-1.
+The first was in 1977, when Liverpool lifted the trophy after beating German side Borussia Monchengladbach 2-1.

-The next final to take place saw Roma themselves play in their home stadium in 1984, against Liverpool.
-The match ended 1-1 and Liverpool went on to win lift the trophy after winning on penalties.
+The next final to take place saw Roma themselves play in their home stadium in 1984 against Liverpool.
+The match ended 1-1, and Liverpool went on to lift the trophy after winning on penalties.

 It wouldn’t be until 2009 that the Stadio Olimpico would host another European Cup final.
-This time it was the Champions League final between Spanish side Barcelona and English club Manchester United.
+This time, the Champions League final was between Spanish side Barcelona and English club Manchester United.
 Barcelona ran out 2-0 winners on the night.

 How do Roma and Lazio share a stadium?